 Most life insurance policies cover death by suicide after a waiting period specified by the contestability and suicide clauses.

-The contestability clause lasts two to three years and allows insurers to investigate the cause of death.
+The contestability clause lasts two to three years and gives insurers the right to investigate the cause of death.
 Insurers can also deny benefits within this period.

 The suicide clause allows insurers to deny a death benefit if self-harm caused the death within the contestability period.